duplico/qc15_statemaker/README.rst

     pre-assigned name of the badge.

 ``$username``
-    This is substituted with the user's entered name, or an empty string if the name hasn't been set yet.
+    This is substituted with the user's entered name, or "human" if the name hasn't been set yet.

 The following variables CAN be implemented, but aren't.
 Please don't ask for